NextronSystems/thor-manual/usage/custom-signatures.rst

 which THOR encounters.

 .. note::
-  To activate Sigma scanning before THOR 10.7, you have to use the ``--sigma`` command line option or perform an ``--intense`` scan.
-Sigma scanning is not activated by default in these versions.
+  To activate Sigma scanning, you have to use the ``--sigma`` command line option or perform an ``--intense`` scan.
+Sigma scanning is not activated by default.

 By default only the results of Sigma rules of level critical and high are shown.
 If called with the ``--intense`` flag, medium level rules are applied as well.